Sofía Hernández Salazar

 Sofia Hernandez Salazar (born August 26, 1998) is a Costa Rican human rights, and environmental activist.

 Life

-Sofía is a political science student at University of Costa Rica.
+Sofía is a political science student at the University of Costa Rica.
 She is an organizer for Fridays For Future Costa Rica, coordinator of Escazú Ahora Costa Rica and Young Leaders Costa Rica and co-founded Latinas For Climate.
-She attended 2019 United Nations Climate Change Conference as part of the Costa Rican delegation.
+She attended the 2019 United Nations Climate Change Conference as part of the Costa Rican delegation.